jkvatne/jkvgui/readme.md

 and the state in the map is things like the edited text, cursor location etc.
 (An exception is the scroller, which needs an explicit state).

+It can be compiled on Windows without any CGO dependencies, by using the repoisitories mentioned below.

 # Examples

 ## Hello World